Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 So Wei Wuxian went to the bottom of the hill and found a man waiting for him.
 A man broad and short and with a mason’s hands, whose scent was frosty, and who bowed to him with all of his back.

 That night, many were regaled with tales of the man’s life.
 He spoke long and wide of his journey and his trade.
-He showed Wen Qing the drug he was using to hide himself—one which had come from his omega mother and was different than the one she knew.
+He showed Wen Qing the drug he was using to hide himself, one which had come from his kunze mother and was different from the one she knew.
 One, it turned out, which was much easier to brew for those among them who wished to mask their scents.

 The man did not stay.
 He had a life and a family, and had only come out of curiosity for the rumors.
 He was happy, he said, to see so many of his kind out of bonds.
 By the time he had made his mind to leave, night had fallen, and the scent of him had sweetened again.

 He was not the last: three more came to meet with Wei Wuxian, one of whom decided to stay.
 All of them bowed to him with the kind of respect he did not feel he deserved.
 All of them shed a tear at some point or another.

 Once, it was one of Wei Wuxian’s own who decided to leave.
 She packed her meager belongings; she learned to brew the drugs from Wen Qing; she said she wished to travel, and that she would visit again whenever she could.